Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 Riding the London Eye has become one of the must do activities for tourists and locals alike, and now you or a loved one can have the chance to get on board for the flight of your life.
 Step into the special capsule and you'll love the way it gracefully rises from the ground and gently rotates, giving you the chance to see everything.
 On a clear day, that's nearly a 25 mile view!

-Here's a suggestion:Combine a flight on the Eye with a classic British afternoon tea.
+Food for thought:Combine a flight on the Eye with a classic British afternoon tea.

 The Shard, the epic and instantly recognisable new London landmark that rises above all of its neighbours in a fabulous glass tower of light and beauty, is the product of 10 years’ worth of designing and discussions.
 Renzo Piano’s wonderful architectural design stretches high into the sky, and from its great position near London Bridge, it is easy to access and stunning to see.